ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="migrationzerto"></a>

-### What about Zerto into the migration phase?
+### What about Zerto in the migration phase?

-There are no complexicities on this part, you can follow step by step the documention OVHcloud provides.
+There are no complexities in this part, you can follow step by step the documentation OVHcloud provides.

 <a name="veeamzerto"></a>